thkkk/simple-audio-processor/README.md

 python sap.py --type=cut -f a.m4a -t 0 13 16 20
 python sap.py --type=cut -f a.m4a -t 0 13 51 -1
 ```

+## TODO

+Adjust the audio to be merged so that the loudness is consistent.